 The peer-led approach of the programme is to help getting support feel more comfortable.
 Our peer mentor will support you by sharing their HIV knowledge and providing emotional support, advice and advocacy around welfare, immigration, housing, drug use and any other issues to you.
 Our service is tailored around you.

-COVID-19 UPDATE: Currently this service is provided over the telephone.
-Unfortunately, we are not able to provide any support face to face.
+COVID-19 UPDATE: Currently this service is provided in a hybrid fashion online, over the phone, and face-to-face where appropriate.
 We look forward to resuming services fully once it is appropriate to do so.

 Who can use this service

 You need to be living with HIV and receive HIV medical care or be a patient at the Harrison Wing in Guy’s Hospital (Southwark) or the Caldecot Centre at King’s College Hospital (Lambeth).

 Why people use this service

 - I'm struggling to attend my appointments at the HIV clinic

 - I have been hospitalised by HIV/AIDS-related illness

 - I'm finding it difficult to take my medication all the time